drosen555/iqwebsite-clone/docs/join-example.md

 ![](media/running1.jpg)

-- Integrator will automatically enable Debugging mode.
+- ELTMaestro will automatically enable Debugging mode.
 Icons will appear next to each step, indicating what stage of processing they are at.
-The hourglass icon next to the Onstage steps indicates that they are importing data into Integrator.
+The hourglass icon next to the Onstage steps indicates that they are importing data into ELTMaestro.

 ![](media/running2.jpg)